DynAIkon-Ltd/DynAIkonTrap/docs/source/user-docs/software-setup/tuning.rst

    Maximum length for a single motion sequence, in seconds.
 A new motion sequence is started if the current one exceed this limit.

+.. admonition:: Motion context buffer length
+   :class: note, dropdown

+   This is a low-powered pipeline parameter.
+The number of seconds selects the amount of video for head and tail context to detections.
+For example, a produced video may have a number of recorded seconds before animal enters frame and some seconds of video after it has left.
+We call this context time.

+.. admonition:: Fraction of event to process with neural network.
+   :class: note, dropdown

+   This is a low-powered pipeline parameter.
+This is the fraction of raw frames which are processed with a neural network in the worst case in our spiral inference scheme.
+Higher fractions will result in more required computation as a trade off for higher recall of animal events.
+It is reccomended to set this value to 0.0 for low-compute capable devices, such as Raspberry Pi Zero W and to 1.0 for more capable devices, such as Raspberry Pi 4B

 .. admonition:: Sensor board port
    :class: note, dropdown